fcostarodrigo/open-path/README.md

 Let's say you want to create the file `docs/UI/button.txt`, but the folders `UI` and `docs` don't exist.

-If you just try to create the file, this happens:
+If you just try to write to `docs/UI/button.txt`, this will happen:

 ```js
 > fs.writeFileSync('docs/UI/button.txt', 'test')